AaltoSciComp/python-for-scicomp/content/scripts.rst

   .. highlight:: console

-  1. Download the :download:`weather_observations.ipynb <../resources/code/scripts/weather_observations.ipynb>` and the weather_data file and upload them to your Jupyterlab.
+  1. Download the :download:`weather_observations.ipynb <../resources/code/scripts/weather_observations.ipynb>` and upload them to your Jupyterlab.
 The script plots the temperature data for Tapiola in Espoo.
 The data is originally from `rp5.kz <https://rp5.kz>`_ and was slightly adjusted for this lecture.

      **Hint:** Copy the URL above (right-click) and in JupyterLab, use File → Open from URL → Paste the URL.
 It will both download it to